wp-plugins/football-pool/readme.txt

 * Bug fix: pie charts where not updated correctly for user defined rankings once such a ranking was selected on the charts page.
 * Bug fix: custom date field in the shortcode tinymce popup was behaving strange.
 * Bug fix: not all labels in group widget and group standing page were translated.
+* New translation: Albanian (sq) by Migen Nepravishta.
 * New translation: Danish (da_DK) by Morten Bilberg Rasmussen.
 * New translation: German (de_DE) by Frank Winter.